 Although traditional lighting solutions may come with higher initial costs, LED lighting shines as the most cost-effective option.
 Its longevity and energy efficiency lead to significant long-term savings, making it a worthwhile investment.

-In conclusion, the case for investing in energy-saving lighting solutions is undeniable.
+The case for investing in energy-saving lighting solutions is undeniable.
 For port and terminal owners, it presents an opportunity to reduce operational expenses, enhance performance, and elevate energy efficiency.
 As the maritime industry and society as a whole strive to reduce greenhouse gas emissions during the energy transition, every aspect of the supply chain, including lighting, demands careful consideration.
-Let us embark on this enlightening journey together, charting the course to a brighter and more sustainable future.